-The complementarity between exporting and investing in productivity enhancements is investigated by Atkeson and Burstein (2007), Bustos (2007, 2008), Aw, Roberts and Xu (2008, 2009), Constantini and Melitz (2008) and Lileeva and Trefler (2010) recently.
+The complementarity between exporting and investing in productivity enhancements is investigated by Atkeson and Burstein (2007) who focus on how the general equilibrium feedbacks of trade liberalization affect firms' innovation decisions, Bustos (2007, 2008) who find that only larger, more productive plants export and invest, Aw, Roberts and Xu (2008, 2009) who emphasize that exporting and R&D are joint decisions using data from the Taiwanese electronics industry.
+Constantini and Melitz (2008) and Lileeva and Trefler (2010) complement and extend these papers by showing that improved access to foreign markets encourages firms to simultaneously export and invest in raising productivity.

 In this paper, in the same spirit with these papers, we investigate gains from exporting arising due to within-firm productivity enhancements.
-Differently though we examine if the firm's services exporter status matter for these type of gains.
+Differently though we examine if the firm's services exporter status matter for these types of gains.

 Why should we care about the firm's services exporter status when quantifying the within-firm productivity gains due to goods exporting?
 In the literature, services have mostly been treated as speed highways of international trade.
 In other words, services are considered as inputs in the production of goods rather than objects of trade in themselves.
 However, as a natural result of globalization, an increasing number of firms consider producing and trading services with goods at one point in their lifespan.
 The order of entering into services or goods exporting business or switching from goods exporting to services exporting or vice versa matter for ponying up the development dollars for innovations necessary for within-firm productivity gains.
 While it is meaningless for a certain type of a firm in a certain industry to ever get into services exporting, it might be elemental for another firm with different characteristics to add services exporting to its business to enhance its productivity.

 In the light of this motive, we start by investigating the relationship between exporting status and productivity through descriptive regressions using rich, firmlevel data for the period 2003-2011 for Turkey.
 We use three productivity measures (labor productivity and two TFP measures) for robustness purposes.
 The results show that firms that export both goods and services throughout the sample have higher productivity compared to all other firms in the sample.
 Another important result of the paper is related to the firms that switch from being goods exporters to goods and services exporters, which exhibit higher productivity than firms that export only goods or firms that switch from services exporting to exporting both goods and services.
 Finally, in our investigations of the impact of this switch on productivity growth we find no meaningful difference between firms.
 In other words, within-firm gains from trade as measured by the productivity growth of firms is insensitive to the services exporting status.
 More importantly, we observe no effect of any of export status of firms considered in this paper on their productivity growth.